Des Moines Workplace Injury Lawyers

 Frequently Asked Questions

 If you were injured on the job or got sick due to workplace conditions, you probably have a lot of questions.
-We have compiled a brief list of some of the most common questions we hear from our clients for your general reference.
-If you have specific concerns relating your unique case, feel free to give us a call at (515) 225-2600to get answers from a dedicated legal professional.
+We have included the following frequently asked questions to help you understand your rights.
+If you have questions or would like to discuss an injury that happened to you, don’t hesitate to call us at (515) 225-2600today.

 Can I receive wages while I am recovering from my injury?